FabricMC/fabric-docs/develop/key-mappings.md

 With help of Fabric API, you can create your own custom key mappings and react to them in your mod.

-Key mappings are exclusive to the client.
-So, registration and reacting to key mappings should be done on the client side.
+Key mappings only exist on the client side.
+This means that registration and reacting to key mappings should be done on the client side.
 You can use the **client initializer** for this.

 ## Creating a Key Mapping {#creating-a-key-mapping}

-A key mapping consist of two parts.
-The mapping to a key and the category it belongs to.
+A key mapping consists of two parts: the mapping to a key, and the category it belongs to.

 Let's start with creating a category.
 A category defines a group of key mappings that will be shown together in the settings menu.